 HSE: Health, Safety, and Environment

 HSE stands for Health, Safety, and Environment.
-This framework is similar to EHS but places a slightly different emphasis:
+This framework is similar to EHS but reflects a different prioritization order that is particularly common in the UK, Europe, and industries such as oil and gas, construction, and mining:

-- Health Management: Prioritizing the health of employees through preventive measures, health risk assessments, and wellness initiatives.
+- Health Management: Prioritizing the prevention of occupational illness through health risk assessments, exposure monitoring, and wellness programs.

-- Environmental Protection: Addressing environmental concerns related to business operations, such as reducing emissions, managing waste, and ensuring compliance with environmental regulations.
+- Environmental Protection: Addressing the environmental impacts of operations — emissions, waste, water use, and land contamination — in compliance with applicable environmental regulations.

 HSE is often used interchangeably with EHS but is particularly prevalent in industries such as oil and gas, construction, and mining, where employee safety and health are critical due to the nature of the work environment.